kpannoni/melanoma-project/README.md

 ***Cox Regression Analysis:***
 - Controlling for clinical factors (cancer stage at diagnosis and acral melanoma) substantially reduced racial disparities, indicating these factors explain much of the observed differences in survival outcomes.
-- Metropolitan residence showed protective effects overall but did not further explain racial disparities, suggesting geographic access alone does not account for the remaining differences.
+- Metropolitan residence showed protective effects overall but did not further explain racial disparities, suggesting geographic access alone does not contribute significantly to racial disparities.

 ## Overall Disparities in Survival Outcomes
 Black patients have a median survival time that is **39 months less** than White patients (76 months compared to 115 months).
 Asian / Pacific Islander and Hispanic patients also show significant worse survival times compared to White Patients.
 Notably, American Indian / Alaska Native patients have a median survival time similar to White patients (111 months).